-Oil versions of cannabis-derived products can be placed in the mouth and either swallowed or absorbed to some degree in the mouth itself.
+Oil versions of cannabis-derived medicine can be placed in the mouth and either swallowed or absorbed to some degree in the mouth itself.
 Cannabis oil can take up to 2-3 hours to take full effect.
 Like tinctures, cannabis oil can also be incorporated into food for consumption.

-Oral capsules give customers a convenient and familiar consumption method, free of unwanted calories and unnecessary ingredients.
-Capsules come in a variety of potencies and cannabinoid profiles.
+Oral capsules give patients a convenient and familiar consumption method, free of unwanted calories and unnecessary ingredients.
+Capsules come in a variety of potencies and cannabinoid profiles to help patients with differing health ailments and medicinal needs.